xinhuang/xinhuang.github.com/data/fav/2016-11-28-building-and-motivating-engineering-teams.md

-"title": "Building and Motivating Engineering Team" "tags": ["engineering", "culture", "management"] "rating": 4
+title = "Building and Motivating Engineering Team" tags = ["engineering", "culture", "management"] rating = 4 layout = "fav"
-"layout": "fav"
 ---

 How to build and motivate your engineering team?
 The author believes it comes from 3 aspects: Money (the baseline), Purpose (involved in decisions) & Respect (as partners).